chuwuwang/sunmi-flutter-sdk/README.md

         - 2 - The text is under the barcode
         - 3 - Barcodes are printed up and down
 - Return
-    - success(): a string message field.
+    - success: a string message field.
 The processing result returned by success() method refers to the execution result of the command processing, not the processing result of printing out the paper.
-    - error(): string code field and message field.
+    - error: string code field and message field.

 ### 11. printQRCode()
 Print QRCode.